The 5 best landing page builders in 2021 (+ Pros for each)

 If you want to test out an idea for a landing page without committing too much time and money, then Carrd or Leadpages are your best bet.

 Advanced marketers will love the features that Unbounce and Instapage have to offer.

 And if you’re a creator who wants an all-in-one solution for your courses, webinars, memberships, and digital downloads, then Podia is the one for you.

 How to build a landing page in Podia

 Let’s walk through the steps to create a custom landing page for your business using Podia.

 Step 1: Create a new landing page

-First things first, you need to log in to your Podia account (or create an account, there’s a free 14-day trial with no credit card required).
+First things first, you need to log in to your Podia account (or create a free account now ).